-Our mission is to predict, measure, and control patient fluid balance through science, collaboration, and innovative medical technology.
-We provide healthcare professionals with a sophisticated, yet easy to use, mechanical pump and filter system to remove excess fluid in fluid overloaded congestive heart failure patients and patients with related conditions.
+Our mission is to predict, measure, and control patient fluid balance through science, collaboration, innovative medical technology, and education.
+We provide healthcare professionals with a sophisticated, yet easy to use, mechanical pump and filter system to remove excess fluid in fluid overloaded patients.
 We believe that our technology will provide a competitive advantage in the fluid management market by providing improved clinical benefits and reducing the cost of care relative to other treatment alternatives.